nlp4health-lab/nlp4health-lab.github.io/_pages/activities.md

     <!-- <img src="assets/img/reading-group.jpeg" alt="Reading Group Image" class="activity-image"> -->
   </a>
   <div class="activity-content">
-    <h3>Reading Group</h3>
+    <h3><a href="/reading-group-meetings/">Reading Group</a></h3>
-    <p>Our reading group meets weekly to discuss recent papers and research trends in Natural Language Processing, and its applications to healthcare data in clinical settings.
+    <p>Our reading group meets weekly to discuss recent papers and research in Natural Language Processing and its applications to healthcare data.
 We encourage active participation and critical thinking.</p>
-    <a href="/reading-group-meetings/">Learn more</a>
   </div>
 </div>